johnlpage/MongoEnterpriseMicroserviceExamples/README.md

 It's been provided with a Web Service / REST Controller to make it easy to access and test and learn from but this can easily be replaces with Kafka or Batch based processing.
-Sepeveral of the Services are designed ot work with streams.
+Several of the services are designed to work with streams.

 It also includes a simple frontend.
 Unlike the services code the frontend